A lot goes on with your body when you’re pregnant.

-If you’ve reached the 28-week mark and there’s a change in your baby’s normal movement patterns, though, you should talk to a doctor.
+If you’ve reached the 28-week mark and there’s a change in your baby’s normal movement patterns, you should talk to a doctor.
 Around this time is when a baby’s umbilical cord can become compromised.
 Your doctor can take a look and see if anything needs more attention.

-Itching is one of those things that happens in pregnancy.
+Itching is one of those things that just happens in pregnancy.
 As with anything else, it’s usually nothing to worry about.

 - A burning sensation while urinating

 - Frequent need or urge to urinate—even when you’re unable to pass much urine at all

 - Pain in your lower abdomen or back

 Urinary tract infections can lead to other serious problems, such as a kidney infection, when left untreated.

 When You Should Seek Emergency Care for the Above Symptoms